Patel-Priyank-1602/Youtube_Sync/README.md

-# 📺 Real-Time YouTube Sync Server (Local Network)
+# Real-Time Sync Media Server (YouTube + Local Video + Local Audio)

-This is a simple, self-hosted Node.js server designed to synchronize YouTube video playback across multiple clients on a local network 🏠.
+This is a simple, self-hosted Node.js server designed to synchronize YouTube video, Local Video and Local Audio playback across multiple clients on a local network 🏠.
 It's perfect for creating a shared viewing experience where one person can control the video (play, pause, seek, load) for everyone else, all in real-time.

 It features a web-based controller that generates QR codes 📱 for easy connection to your WiFi hotspot and for accessing the client/controller pages.